erik-meier/monster-library/README.md

 npm run refresh-all
 ```

-This will fetch the latest data, process it for the application, and prepare it for use.
+This will fetch the latest data from the Draw Steel Foundry module, process it for the application, and create the bundle for production use.

 ## Recommended IDE Setup